minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 ## Overview

-This post will cover two simple sorting algorithms - bubble sort and insertion sort.
+This post will cover two sorting algorithms - bubble sort and insertion sort.
 They are simple, yet they perform poorly in real world as the number of elements needed to be sorted gets larger.
 Therefore, they are often used as educational tools for introductory courses to algorithms, and more importantly, as typical examples of inefficient algorithms.

 ## Why is sorting necessary?